 2011 - 2012

 - Improved customer communication and simplified their internal workflows by redesigning McMaster-Carr’s system-generated documents for order confirmations and quotations.

 - Led the development of a new document generation system to be used for all automated documents, saving $1MM between labor and postage costs.

 - Advised executives and project teams across the department on information design strategies.

 2007 - 2011

-Managed the creative department consisting of 20 print and web content creators, photographers, retouchers, and CAD developers.
+- Managed the creative department of 20 print and web content creators, photographers, and retouch artists.

-Provided design direction and strategy for Product Line Managers to create presentations that clearly illustrate the features and benefits of complex industrial products.
+- Provided information design direction and strategy for Product Line Managers to create presentations that clearly illustrate the features and benefits of complex industrial products.